 Prospective Students: Applying or thinking of applying

-- The final deadline for the Fall start of our MS in Business Analytics, MS in Finance & Analytics and MS in Information System is now June 1st.
-We will continue to issue scholarships until we have depleted our fund.
+- Business Analytics, Finance & Analytics and Information Systems deadlines are June 1st but will accept applications until July 10.
+We will continue to issue scholarships until we have depleted our funds.

 - MBA and EMBA deadlines are June 1st but will accept applications after June 1st on a space-available basis.
 Scholarships are still available.